jasonp000/angry-umbrella/5-five-eerie-extraterrestrials/readme.md

 **It is important to destroy any unused running instances and such in AWS, otherwise you can be charged!!!**

-When you are ready, proceed to Directory [6 - Six F F](../6-six-f-f)!
+When you are ready, proceed to Directory [6 - Six Friendly Felines](../6-six-friendly-felines)!